Who can donate blood?

-How much blood is taken during a blood donation?
+How much blood is taken during a donation?

-A little less than one pint of blood is taken for each whole blood donation.
+A little less than one pint of blood (about 450 mL) is taken for each whole blood donation.

 How much blood is in my body?

-How long will it take my body to replenish my lost blood?
+How long will it take to replenish my blood after donation?

 The blood volume is typically replaced within 24 hours.
-Red blood cells take between four to six weeks for complete replacement, which is why the FDA requires an eight-week wait between blood donations.
-Your body will not be affected adversely by the loss of the pint of blood.
+Red blood cells take between 4-6 weeks to completely replace, which is why the FDA requires an 8 week wait between blood donations.

 How will I feel after donating blood?